whyoleg/ktd/README.md

 ```kotlin
 suspend fun TelegramClient.getChat(chatId: Long): Chat
 ```
-Result of calling this 2 functions fully the same.
+Result of calling this 2 functions will be the same.
 Parameterized functions just more easy to use and find.

-Also `sync` package exists which contains functions which can be called synchronously using `TelegramClient` companion.
+Also `sync` package exists which contains functions which can be called synchronously using `TelegramClient` companion object.
  ```kotlin
 fun TelegramClient.Companion.setLogVerbosityLevel(newVerbosityLevel: Int): Ok
 ```